St. Paul's Episcopal Church (Richmond, Virginia)

 St. Paul's Episcopal Church is an historic Episcopal church in Richmond, Virginia, United States.
-Located directly across the street from the Virginia State Capitol, it has long been a popular house of worship for political figures, including General Robert E. Lee and Confederate President Jefferson Davis (earning it the nickname "the Cathedral of the Confederacy").
-Davis was a member.
+Located directly across Ninth Street from the Virginia State Capitol, it has long been a popular house of worship for Richmond political figures.
+During the American Civil War, the church was frequently visited by Confederate President Jefferson Davis and General Robert E. Lee, earning it the nickname Cathedral of the Confederacy.